mrquincle/apt-cross/README.md

 To install:

 * git clone git@github.com:mrquincle/apt-cross.git
-* mkdir -p /data # as normal user
+* # adjust the conf/ac-build/paths file, CROSS\_COMPILE\_WORKSPACE and AC\_INSTALL\_DIR to whatever you prefer
 * sudo make install
+* # after installation you can adjust this file in /etc/apt-cross/ac-build/paths

-The configuration files will be copied to /etc/apt-cross, you can add your own if you'd like.
+All the configuration files will be copied to /etc/apt-cross.
+You can add your own build files to ac-build/package_name.

 ## How to use?